CrunchyData/postgres-operator/docs/content/references/components.md

 - `centos8-1.15-3`
 - `centos8-1.15-5.0.3-0`

 The [developer portal](https://www.crunchydata.com/developers/download-postgres/containers) provides CentOS based images.
-For example, pgBouncer would use this tag:
+For example, PgBouncer would use this tag:

 - `centos8-1.15-3`

 PostGIS enabled containers have both the Postgres and PostGIS software versions included.
-For example, Postgres 14 with Postgis 3.1 would use the following tags:
+For example, Postgres 14 with PostGIS 3.1 would use the following tags:

 - `ubi8-14.0-3.1-0`
 - `ubi8-14.0-3.1-5.0.3-0`